Conservation Action for the Animals and for the Earth

 Palm oil is an edible vegetable oil that comes from the fruit of the African oil palm tree.
 It easily blends with other ingredients, acts as a preservative, and is tasteless.
 Palm oil is used for cooking, and is added to many products like soaps, cosmetics, ice cream, cookies, chocolate, and frozen meals.
 About half of all packaged goods sold in US or European grocery stores contain palm oil.

-The Roundtable for Sustainable Palm Oil (RSPO) is an international effort to promote sustainably grown palm oil.
-Instead of boycotting palm oil, the RSPO created product-labeling guidelines based on strict environmental, social and economic standards to help consumers know when a product contains palm oil that was sustainably grown and did not rely on clearing new forests.
-Many companies have switched to using certified sustainable palm oil in their products.
-When we choose to buy their products instead of products from companies that use unsustainably grown palm oil, we encourage other companies to switch as well.
+We must protect and preserve the habitat and ecosystems that we depend on.
+Supporting Roundtable for Sustainable Palm Oil (RSPO) promotes sustainably grown African oil palm trees.
+Instead of boycotting palm oil, the RSPO created product-labeling guidelines based on strict environmental, social and economic standards to help consumers know when a product contains palm oil that was sustainably grown and therefore did not rely on clearing new forests.
+The Cheyenne Mountain Zoo has designed a printable (pdf) palm oil friendly shopping guide and a mobile app to help us be smart consumers to save orangutan and many other rainforest species that share this critical forest habitat.

 ZooTampa sells only candy that is made with sustainable palm oil in our retail locations and at our themed events like Halloween’s “Creatures of the Night.”
 As consumers, we can use our buying power to encourage more companies to use only sustainable palm oil.